Website accessibility

 All eligible churches compete with one another, and with a state fund “Beni Culturali” which supports museums and historical buildings), for 0.8% (otto per mille) of each taxpayer's taxes.
 Italian taxpayers may not refuse to pay this tax but non-religious persons may designate the State fund.
 If a taxpayer fails to make a designation, then .8 percent of his or her taxes are allocated on a pro rata basis based on the national average to eligible church bodies which have agreed to participate.
 [10]

 This clever arrangement was thought out by Bishop Attilio Nicora.
 The end effect putting it on a pro rata basis is that, although only 40 % of Italian taxpayers actually designate the Catholic Church as the recipient of their “church tax”, payments from almost 90% of them wind up in the Church coffers.
-[11] (And that's only what happens officially: for a look at what actually goes on, see “Church-tax scandal: Are secular Italians paying for Berlusconi's sins?”)
+[10] (And that's only what happens officially: for a look at what actually goes on, see “Church-tax scandal: Are secular Italians paying for Berlusconi's sins?”)
+And even those who direct their taxes to the state still wind up contributing to the upkeep of Church buildings as cultural artifacts.
+[11]

 At the end of 2005 Silvio Berlusconi, then the centre-right Prime Minister, extended the Church’s tax exemptions to include buildings used by the Church for businesses such as hostels or health clinics.
 Mr Berlusconi’s move was regarded by the Left as a blatant attempt to court the Catholic vote on the eve of the 2006 elections, which he narrowly lost to Romano Prodi and the centre Left.